 The verse concludes, “according unto the multitude of thy tender mercies blot out my transgressions.”
 There was more than one sin involved here.
 David had done just about everything wrong there was to do.
 That’s the way we are, apart from God.

-“Wash me thoroughly from mine iniquity, and cleanse me from my sin” (verse 2).
+“Wash me throughly from mine iniquity, and cleanse me from my sin” (verse 2).
 How often have we gone before God and asked for this cleansing and really meant it?
 It takes courage to ask God to show you where you’re not clean, and to ask Him to cleanse you there as well.
 “For I acknowledge my transgressions: and my sin is ever before me” (verse 3).
 David wasn’t trying to hide anything anymore.
 He put it right up there before God and dealt with it.

 “Against thee,thee only,have I sinned, and done this evil in thy sight: that thou mightest be justified when thou speakest, and be clear when thou judgest” (verse 4).
-David could see God’s righteousness, he understood God’s lovingkindness.
+David could see God’s righteousness; he understood God’s lovingkindness.
 He was ashamed to come before God after what he had done.
 But God was present in David’s life in a way He had never been before.

 David plainly saw his own human nature.
 “Behold, I was shapen in iniquity; and in sin did my mother conceive me.
 Behold, thou desirest truth in the inward parts: and in the hidden part thou shalt make me to know wisdom” (verses 5‑6).
 Do you think like God?
 God desires truth in the inward parts—just as He Himself has.
 He wants us to think like He does.
-It’s not enough to pretend we’re thinking in the right way.
+It’s not enough to pretend we are thinking in the right way.
 It must be who we are, to our core.
 This is the lesson God was teaching David.
 Compare yourself to others and you may think, Hey, I’m not doing so bad.
 But compare yourself with God, and you’ll truly know repentance.The goodness of God leads us to repentance.

 David really accepted God’s correction here.
 “Purge me with hyssop, and I shall be clean: wash me, and I shall be whiter than snow.
 Make me to hear joy and gladness; that the bones whichthou hast brokenmay rejoice” (verses 7-8).
 Here is a great attitude: You’ve broken my bones, God—now will you make them rejoice?